 Vizcaya Museum and Gardens

 ‘Villa Vizcaya’ is a former estate of James Deering, a successful antiquities collector.
-It is in the Coconut Grove neighbourhood on the Biscayne Bay.
-There is Italian Renaissance gardens and the architecture and furnishings were also inspired by Italy when the estate was built in the early 1900’s.
+It is in the Coconut Grove neighborhood on the Biscayne Bay.
+There are Italian Renaissance gardens and the architecture and furnishings were also inspired by Italy when the estate was built in the early 1900s.